janet-dev/ci-milestone-project-3/README.md

 Many of the references have been embedded as links throughout this document and indicated by the active blue text links.

-The code is based on [Task Manager Tutorial](https://github.com/Code-Institute-Solutions/TaskManagerAuth)
+The code is based on [Task Manager Tutorial](https://github.com/Code-Institute-Solutions/TaskManagerAuth) by Tim Nelson

 Fort Knox Password generator from [RandomKeygen](https://randomkeygen.com/)